resilient-tech/india-compliance-docs/pages/docs/gst-reports/gst_ims.md

 ### From which version is GST Invoice Management System supported?

 This feature is supported starting from **version-15** of the India Compliance App.

 ### When will the Invoice Management System be ready for use?

-This feature has started functioning from the 14th of October.
+This feature has started functioning from the 14th of October 2024.

 ### How will my seller send me these invoices through IMS?